natverse/neuronbridger/README.md

 ### Conclusions

-Bear in mind that this function and some others are very senstivie to the value you give the threshold argument!!
+Bear in mind that this function and some others are very sensitive to the value you give the threshold argument!!
 You will have to empirically determine a good value for this - it might differ given the kind of neurons you are looking at for example.

-Of course - do not go planning any experiments based on the results of this package without looking at the 3D stackso for GAL4 lines first!
+Of course - do not go planning any experiments based on the results of this package without looking at the 3D stacks for GAL4 lines first!
 The results from these functions are only as good as the LM-EM matching scores from the colour MIP searches performed by FlyLight.
 In addition, the more stochastic labelling (MCFO) that has been performed on a line,